Advanced Options

 A Station G2 powered via USB-C, with an SMA cable running out to a roof-mounted antenna on a vehicle.
 Functions as a mobile base station that follows you to and from camp.

-1× T-Echo handheld + 1× T-Beam base station = easily 1+ mile range hip-height.
+1× T-Echo handheld + 1× 1W base station (Station G2, Heltec V4, or a WisBlock with booster) = easily 1+ mile range hip-height.
 Dead spots at sharp elevation drops or through dense tree cover.
 Two-node minimum to start seeing real benefit.